bunzosteele/lc-dashboard/README.md

   ...
   "enable_wcl": true,
   "wcl_client_id": "paste-your-client-id-here",
-  "wcl_realm": "your-realm-slug"
+  "wcl_realm": "your-realm-name"
 }
 ```

-The realm slug is the lowercase hyphenated version of your realm name as it appears in WarcraftLogs URLs, e.g. `area-52`, `benediction`, `dreamscythe`.
+The realm name is the lowercase hyphenated version of your realm name as it appears in WarcraftLogs URLs, e.g. `area-52`, `nightslayer`, `dreamscythe`.

 ### Connect in the Dashboard